bbfrederick/rapidtide/docs/usage_rapidtide.rst

 Mapping long time delays in response to a gas challenge experiment:
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 Processing this sort of data requires a very different set of options from the previous case.
-Instead of the distribution of delays you expect in healthy controls (a slightly skewed, somewhat normal distribution with a tail on the positive side, ranging from about -5 to 5 seconds), in this case, the maximum delay can be extremely long (100-120 seconds is not uncommon in stroke, moyamoya disesase, and atherosclerosis).
+Instead of the distribution of delays you expect in healthy controls (a slightly skewed, somewhat normal distribution with a tail on the positive side, ranging from about -5 to 5 seconds), in this case, the maximum delay can be extremely long (100-120 seconds is not uncommon in stroke, moyamoya disease, and atherosclerosis).
 To do this, you need to radically change what options you use, not just the delay range, but a number of other options having to do with refinement and statistical measures.

 For this type of analysis, a good place to start is the following: